Title IX/Sex Discrimination Reporting and Complaint Process

 Senior Deputy Title IX Coordinator for Human Resources or designee

 Visitors, Vendors, others not listed above, or when a Senior Deputy Title IX Coordinator has a conflict or is otherwise unavailable.

 Institutional Title IX Coordinator or designee

 3. Anti-Retaliation.
-The Reporting Party, Responding Party, and all individuals interviewed shall be provided with a copy of the EVMS Compliance Reporting Anti-Retaliation in advance of, or at the interview.
+The Reporting Party, Responding Party, and all individuals interviewed shall be provided with a copy of the EVMS Compliance Reporting/Anti-Retaliation Policy in advance of, or at the interview.